 • a, h, d, g: each head propagates its anchor’s presence forward through the sequence via OV writes, accumulating a fingerprint at later positions

-• c, e, i, j: each head writes its designated secondary token into the ANS residual, which then alters the query for Layer 1
+• c, e, i, j: each head writes its designated secondary token into the ANS residual, which then alters the query for layer 1

 Layer 1 then reads off these signals independently: